Baloncesto Fuenlabrada

-Baloncesto Fuenlabrada, S.A.D., known as Flexicar Fuenlabrada because of sponsorship reasons, or just as Fuenlabrada, is a professional basketball team based in Fuenlabrada, Spain.
+Baloncesto Fuenlabrada, S.A.D., known as Partizan de Fuenlabrada since September 2026, or just as Fuenlabrada, is a professional basketball team based in Fuenlabrada, Spain.
 The team plays in the Primera FEB and plays their home games at Fernando Martín.

 History

 Founded in 1983, Fuenlabrada started to compete at a local level.
 The club joined national competitions two years later and worked its way up, reaching the first regional division in the late 1980s.
 By 1991, it already became Baloncesto Fuenlabrada and a year later, it merged with CB Torrejón de Ardoz to compete in the Spanish second division.

+In 1992, Fuenlabrada allowed KK Partizan to play in Fernando Martin Arena after Partizan was not allowed to play in Belgrade during the Yugoslav Wars where it would end in a historical season for Partizan with Aleksandar Đorđević's buzzer beater against Joventut Badalona in the 1992 FIBA European League Final Four where it would end 71-70 in favor of Partizan, giving them the title.

 Fuenlabrada acquired Club Peñas Recreativas de Huesca's rights to earn the right to compete in the Spanish first division in the 1996–97 season.
 The club went down to the second division, but inked scoring machine Velimir Perasović and returned to the elite level a year later.
 With Perasović, Carlos Cazorla, Ferran Lopez and Salvador Guardia as its main pillars, the addition of Nate Huffman allowed Fuenlabrada to make it to the Spanish League playoffs in 1999 and their debut in the Korać Cup.
 Perasović kept filling the baskets for several seasons, leading Fuenlabrada to two more playoffs appearances in 2001 and 2002, helped by David Wood, Chuck Kornegay and a young José Manuel Calderón and coached by Óscar Quintana.